Conifer, Colorado

 Conifer is an unincorporated community in Jefferson County, Colorado, United States.
 Conifer is located along U.S. Route 285 in the foothills west of Denver.

 History

-The Conifer, Colorado, post office operated from November 16, 1894, until February 28, 1929, but then a new Conifer, Colorado, post office open on October 1, 1960.
+The Conifer, Colorado, post office operated from November 16, 1894, until February 28, 1929.
+A new Conifer, Colorado, post office opened on October 1, 1960.
 Some say the community was named after George Conifer, the proprietor of a local tavern, while others believe conifer trees near the original town site caused the name to be selected.
 It is possible that George Conifer was merely a byname, or even that he never existed, as no person with this surname appears in the census.

 Geography

-Conifer is located in Jefferson County at coordinates and elevation 8262 ft.

 A magnitude 2.8 tremor centered about 1.4 mi south of Aspen Park occurred on November 1, 1981, at 8:03 p.m.
 MST.

 Climate

 Conifer has a humid continental climate (Koppen: Dfb) with a yearly temperature average of 38.6 °F (3.7 °C).
 Summertime is warm with cool nights, while winter is chilly with nights approaching zero.